-Component Description Purpose Base Salary Fixed cash component Reward for level of responsibility, experience and sustained individual performance Annual Cash Incentive Cash performance bonus based on achievement of pre-determined performance goals Reward team and individual achievement against specific objective financial goals Long-Term Incentives Equity grants in 2017 consisted of: • Performance-based restricted shares • Time-based restricted shares Reward for the creation of stockholder value and retain executives for the long-term Other Compensation A matching contribution to our defined contribution 401(k) plan and various health, life and disability insurance plans; dividend equivalents accrued on restricted stock and other customary employee benefits.
+Component Description Purpose Base Salary Fixed cash component Reward for level of responsibility, experience and sustained individual performance Annual Cash Incentive Cash performance bonus based on achievement of pre-determined performance goals Reward team and individual achievement against specific objective financial goals Long-Term Incentives Equity grants in 2017 consisted of: • Performance-based restricted shares • Time-based restricted shares Reward for the creation of stockholder value and retain executives for the long-term

+Component Description Purpose Other Compensation A matching contribution to our defined contribution 401(k) plan and various health, life and disability insurance plans; dividend equivalents accrued on restricted stock and other customary employee benefits.
 Provide an appropriate level of employee benefit plans and programs Potential Payments Upon Termination or Change in Control Contingent in nature.
 Amounts are payable only if employment is terminated as specified under each employment agreement.
 No excise tax gross-ups are provided.
-Provide an appropriate level of payment in the event of a change in control or termination Other Policies Stock Ownership Guideline policy Clawback policy Enhance alignment with stockholder interests Insider trading policy, which includes antihedging and anti-pledging policies
+Provide an appropriate level of payment in the event of a change in control or termination Other Policies Stock Ownership Guideline policy Clawback policy Insider trading policy, which includes anti-hedging and antipledging policies Enhance alignment with stockholder interests